Prometheus: Theogony

-In the trick at Mecone (535–544), a sacrificial meal marking the "settling of accounts" between mortals and immortals, Prometheus played a trick against Zeus.
+In the trick at Mecone, a sacrificial meal marking the "settling of accounts" between mortals and immortals, Prometheus played a trick against Zeus.
 He placed two sacrificial offerings before the Olympian: a selection of beef hidden inside an ox's stomach (nourishment hidden inside a displeasing exterior), and the bull's bones wrapped completely in "glistening fat" (something inedible hidden inside a pleasing exterior).
-Zeus chose the latter, setting a precedent for future sacrifices (556–557).
+Zeus chose the latter, setting a precedent for future sacrifices.
 Henceforth, humans would keep that meat for themselves and burn the bones wrapped in fat as an offering to the gods.
 This angered Zeus, who hid fire from humans in retribution.
 In this version of the myth, the use of fire was already known to humans, but withdrawn by Zeus.

-Prometheus stole fire back from Zeus in a fennel stalk and restored it to humanity (565–566).
+Prometheus stole fire back from Zeus in a fennel stalk and restored it to humanity.
 This further enraged Zeus, who sent the first woman to live with humanity (Pandora, not explicitly mentioned).
-The woman, a "shy maiden", was fashioned by Hephaestus out of clay and Athena helped to adorn her properly (571–574).
-Hesiod writes, "From her is the race of women and female kind: of her is the deadly race and tribe of women who live amongst mortal men to their great trouble, no helpmeets in hateful poverty, but only in wealth" (590–594).
-For his crimes, Prometheus was punished by Zeus, who bound him with chains and sent an eagle to eat Prometheus' immortal liver every day, which then grew back every night.
-Years later, the Greek hero Heracles, with Zeus' permission, killed the eagle and freed Prometheus from this torment (521–529).
+The woman, a "shy maiden", was fashioned by Hephaestus out of clay and Athena helped to adorn her properly.
+Hesiod writes, "From her is the race of women and female kind: of her is the deadly race and tribe of women who live amongst mortal men to their great trouble, no helpmeets in hateful poverty, but only in wealth".
+For his crimes, Prometheus was punished by Zeus, who bound him with chains and sent an eagle to eat Prometheus's immortal liver every day, which then grew back every night.
+Years later, the Greek hero Heracles, with Zeus's permission, killed the eagle and freed Prometheus from this torment.

 Works and Days

-Hesiod revisits the story of Prometheus and the theft of fire in Works and Days (42–105).
-In it the poet expands upon Zeus's reaction to Prometheus' deception.
-Not only does Zeus withhold fire from humanity, but "the means of life" as well (42).
-Had Prometheus not provoked Zeus's wrath, "you would easily do work enough in a day to supply you for a full year even without working; soon would you put away your rudder over the smoke, and the fields worked by ox and sturdy mule would run to waste" (44–47).
+Hesiod revisits the story of Prometheus and the theft of fire in Works and Days.
+In it the poet expands upon Zeus's reaction to Prometheus's deception.
+Not only does Zeus withhold fire from humanity, but "the means of life" as well.
+Had Prometheus not provoked Zeus's wrath, "you would easily do work enough in a day to supply you for a full year even without working; soon would you put away your rudder over the smoke, and the fields worked by ox and sturdy mule would run to waste".

-Hesiod also adds more information to Theogony's story of the first woman, a maiden crafted from earth and water by Hephaestus now explicitly called Pandora ("all gifts") (82).
-Zeus in this case gets the help of Athena, Aphrodite, Hermes, the Graces and the Hours (59–76).
+Hesiod also adds more information to Theogony's story of the first woman, a maiden crafted from earth and water by Hephaestus now explicitly called Pandora ("all gifts").
+Zeus in this case gets the help of Athena, Aphrodite, Hermes, the Graces and the Hours.
 After Prometheus steals the fire, Zeus sends Pandora in retaliation.
-Despite Prometheus' warning, Epimetheus accepts this "gift" from the gods (89).
-Pandora carried a jar with her from which were released mischief and sorrow, plague and diseases (94–100).
-Pandora shuts the lid of the jar too late to contain all the evil plights that escaped, but Hope is left trapped in the jar because Zeus forces Pandora to seal it up before Hope can escape (96–99).
+Despite Prometheus's warning, Epimetheus accepts this "gift" from the gods.
+Pandora carried a jar with her from which were released mischief and sorrow, plague and diseases.
+Pandora shuts the lid of the jar too late to contain all the evil plights that escaped, but Hope is left trapped in the jar because Zeus forces Pandora to seal it up before Hope can escape.